sidney-eliot/3d-artists-handbook/README.md

 I'm happy to hear any feedback and requests on things to improve or add, just message me on Discord, username: epicrex

 # Handbook's Features
-The [3D Artist's Handbook](https://sidney-eliot.github.io/3d-artists-handbook) lives on [GitHub Pages](https://github.com/sidney-eliot/3d-artists-handbook/actions) and uses [quartz](https://github.com/jackyzha0/quartz) as frontend and [Node.js](https://nodejs.org/en) as backend.
+The [3D Artist's Handbook](https://sidney-eliot.github.io/3d-artists-handbook) lives on [GitHub Pages](https://github.com/sidney-eliot/3d-artists-handbook/actions), uses [quartz](https://github.com/jackyzha0/quartz) as frontend and [Node.js](https://nodejs.org/en) as backend.

 📶❌ **Fully Available Offline**<br>
 You can download the entire handbook for offline reading.
 Just follow [these](#how-to-read-the-handbook-offline) simple steps.